Tgrif49/Tgrif49.github.io/index.md

 I am a Junior at Lehigh University pursuing Majors in Finance and Supply Chain Management with a minor in Psychology.

+This summer I will be interning at Freddie Mac as a Multifamily Real Estate Finance intern in McLean, VA

 ---

 ## Portfolio